What You Need to Know

 - Parish staff should limit in office visits and encourage business to occur via telephone or email.

-Ongoing updates will be made as Holy Week approaches and as the situation changes.
+Ongoing updates will be made as the situation changes.
 We ask for everyone’s cooperation and prayers for all as we navigate these uncertain times.

 Center for Disease Control